thounny/capstone-2/README.md

 ### 2. Mountains Page - Sunrise and Sunset Info

+Shows local sunrise and sunset times for a selected mountain.
+Fetches sunrise and sunset times from an external API based on the mountain's latitude and longitude.
+Converts the 12-hour times received to UTC format, then to Eastern Standard Time (EST).Displays the formatted times in the `mountainInfoContainer` for user-friendly viewing.

 ```javascript
 const displaySunriseSunset = async (lat, lng) => {
   try {